Brian Swibel: Screenwriting

 Upon graduating from The Goodman, Swibel wrote and produced his first short film, Sunset Town, with his brother and early creative partner, Justin David Swibel.
 The film, shot in Chicago, featured many actors from his company and starred Chicago stage actor, Larry Yando.
 Sunset Town premiered at the Lake Placid Film Festival as a "Spotlight Short" and screened internationally.

 Swibel then wrote his second short film with his brother, Fault, which screened at over 60 festivals internationally, ultimately showing in Kodak's Emerging Filmmaker Showcase at Festival De Cannes.
 Fault was distributed by Shorts International.

 In 2008, Swibel was set to produce the dramatic television series, Big Dead Place, based on the Antarctic-set memoir by Nicholas Johnson.
 James Gandolfini signed on to star in the series as his follow-up to The Sopranos, and the series was sold to HBO.
 Tim Van Patten signed on to direct.
-After Gandolfini passed away, the project was put into turnaround, then re-sold to independent studio, Entertainment One.
+After Gandolfini died, the project was put into turnaround, then re-sold to independent studio, Entertainment One.

 Swibel created the anthology series, Forbidden Fruit, referred to at times as Freedom Run, with collaborator, executive producer, and composer, Stevie Wonder, for NBC.
 Based on the non-fiction book by Betty DeRamus, the series tells true stories of love and revolution throughout the Civil Rights Movement.